 The USDA Rural Development has a variety of programs that support projects related to housing, community facilities, business development and utilities in rural communities.
 For more information please visit their website https://www.rd.usda.gov/oh or contact your USDA state representative https://www.rd.usda.gov/contact-page/ohio-contacts.

-If you are using an e-reader device and encounter problems with this page, please contact Kathryn Youra Polk, Senior Planner at 937-531-6529 for assistance.
+If you are using an e-reader device and encounter problems with this page, please contact Kathryn Youra Polk, Principal Planner at 937-531-6529 for assistance.